 When Cats and Dogs Won't MilkLast updated: August 02, 2016

-When mothers won't milk, it's critical – but quick intervention can be the remedy.
+When mother cat has no milk for kittens or a mother dog has no milk, it's critical – but quick intervention can be the remedy.

 Medical TreatmentReglan (Metoclopramide) causes the release of prolactin in the postpartum female or queen.
 It's reliable and quick to effect – within hours!
 Reglan is mostly used to stop vomiting, so it's readily available.
 You can give Reglan at 0.5 mg/kg every six hours, with Oxytocin every two hours, to help get lactation started.
 Prolactin stimulates the gland to produce milk, and the Oxytocin lets the milk out of the gland into the duct.
 The empty gland asks mom for more milk production.
 Results usually occur within 12 hours.

-Breeders' Edge® Oxy Momma™ is a postnatal vitamin herb chew that contains Fenugreek, Chaste tree fruit, and Motherwort in a form that quickly brings moms into milk.
+Breeder's Edge® Oxy Momma™ is a postnatal vitamin herb chew that contains Motherwort, Chaste tree fruit, and Fenugreek for dogs and cats in a form that quickly brings moms into milk.
 You can expect increased production within 72 hours.
-Use for seven days before birth for queens or females that have had milking issues in the past or before planned C-Sections to bring Mom into milk.
+Use for seven days before birth for queens or females that have had milking issues in the past or before planned C-Sections to bring mom into milk.
 We don't start before 14 days as milking before birth increases their risk of mastitis.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.